 Relentlessly focusing on your users is a must.
 After all, are they not who we build for?

-Effective agile teams are constantly interviewing users for feedback on their products.
-They’re sending out and processing surveys to drive the prioritization of new feature development.
+An effective agile team constantly interviews users for feedback on their products.
+They're sending out and processing surveys to drive the prioritization of new feature development.
 Agile product managers are always looking for ways to split the work into small, releasable bites of effort to validate with users along the way.

 Without regularly inviting the users to the table, what we plan today may be invalid tomorrow.

 Agile product management is incredibly challenging and not for the reasons you might expect.

 Effective agile teams generally have less process and formal reporting than their non-agile counterparts.
 This is because agile focuses on an ongoing stream of work and transparency to prioritize collaboration instead of one-off milestones.